6 of the Best Piano Games for your Group Lessons

 Be proactive in creating these connections among your students.

 If you know two of your students share a common interest, say something like “Hey Sara, did you know that Amanda also takes dance?
-Why don’t you show each other your favorite dance step from a routine you’re working on?”
+Why don’t you show each other your favourite dance step from a routine you’re working on?”

-Have students line up in different ways:
+Have students line up in a random order that you give to them:

 • In alphabetical order by name (first, middle, or last – try all 3)